MuyingZhao/MuyingZhao-integration-test-pokemon/README.md

 ## Purpose

-This is a scale model of torx make, with the basic models and a simple api, it uses django rest framework to create a viewable api in the browser.
+This is a scale model of iTraX, with the basic models and a simple api, it uses django rest framework to create a viewable api in the browser.

-It is designed as a way to learn the mechanics of torx make.
+It is designed as a way to learn the mechanics of iTraX, if you are successful in your application you will be working on a system similar to this (but on a much larger scale).

 ## Setup